jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Multiplicity
 ------------

 Multiplicity can be thought of as the distinction between *single* and *multiple*.
-A related object can be a *single* object, but objects may also be part of a *list*.
+A related object can be a *single* object, but sometimes may be part of a *list*.

 *Single* is primarily displayed in a diagram as a *circle:*